tpunt/PHP7-Reference/README.md

 ### Expectations

-Expectations are an enhancement to the older `assert()` function.
+Expectations are backwards compatible enhancement to the older `assert()` function.
 They enable for zero-cost assertions in production code, and provide the ability to throw custom exceptions on error.

 The `assert()` function's prototype is as follows:
 ```